Advocating for the use of dynamic load factors

 Regional focus: Europe and Americas

-NEW: Monthly Economic Report
+Monthly Economic Report

 TIACA launched a monthly airfreight economic briefing provided by CLIVE Data Systems with a focus on dynamic load factor results in air cargo.

 Exceptional global air cargo load factors in the last two weeks of January saw 2021 begin with an unusual New Year ‘peak season’ as demand and supply were closely matched, according to the latest weekly market data from CLIVE Data Services.

 CLIVE’s ‘dynamic loadfactor’ analyses for the first four weeks of the year ending 31 January, based on the volume and weight perspectives of cargo flown and capacity available, shows a load factor of 66% for the period .
 As a whole, up 9% pts year-on-year.
 The global dynamic loadfactor for the last two weeks of January however, saw an exceptional 10-15% pts rise over the same days of January 2020.